adeeb10abbas/franka_control/README.md

 # franka_control

-This repository contains the teleoperation controller for Panda arm running on the robot.
+This repository contains the ROS teleoperation codebase for Panda arm.
+These codes must be running on the robot.

 ## Dependencies
 Install `libfranka`.